osrf/gazebo_design/undo/undo.md

       /// \brief Constructor
       /// \param[in] _ID Unique ID for this command
       /// \param[in] _world Pointer to the world
+      /// \param[in] _description Description for the command, such as
+      /// "Rotate box", "Delete sphere", etc.
       public: UserCmd(std::string _ID,
                       physics::WorldPtr _world,
                       const std::string &_description)